 - 3.5 percent of 8th graders

 - 26 percent of 12th graders

-In addition, 22.1 percent of high school seniors reported binge drinking (defined as 5 or more drinks in a row in the past 2 weeks).
+Also, 22.1 percent of high school seniors reported binge drinking (defined as 5 or more drinks in a row in the past two weeks).

 Youth Alcohol Abuse Treatment

 For teens battling alcohol addition, PACE Juvenile Center offers individual and group therapy sessions to help promote health decisions.
 These Substance Abuse Services are available for Iowa youth under the age of 18.

 Alcohol addiction treatment and education are also available to our in-patient therapy patients at our Orchard Place Campus.
 These services begin at admission and recommendations are given following an initial evaluation.

 - Orchard Place Campus hosts an AL-ANON group each week and is a time for clients to share experiences and struggles with drug and alcohol addiction